 Authorities increasingly call for proof of the effects of reading promotion.
-Two PhD research studies of the effects of BookStart2 and The Libary at School3 were initiated.
-The Art of Reading has also commissioned the development of digital monitoring instruments to provide insight into the development of the reading motivation and behaviour of the target groups.
-Brochures, fact sheets and research surveys have been published, such as Meer lezen, beter in taal ('Better in language by reading more', K. Broekhof, 2017).
+Two PhD research studies of the effects of Bookstart5 and The Libary at School6 were initiated, recently followed by new Bookstart research which will be published in Dutch in the fall of 2022.
+The Art of Reading has also commissioned the development of digital monitoring instruments to provide insight into the development of the reading motivation and behaviour of the target groups (see below).
+Brochures, fact sheets and research surveys have been published, such as Meer lezen, beter in taal ('Better in language by reading more' in childcare, primary, secondary and vocational education, all written by Kees Broekhof who is also the initiator of the monitoring instruments).
 Practical brochures published by the Reading Foundation under the name of Kwestie van Lezen ('Reading Matters') are widely used by libraries.